-Contractual agreements with the clinical facilities that provide educational and training experiences for students attending the practical nursing department require that students have a clean criminal background check and not be listed on the sex offender registry.
-These actions have been mandated in an effort to protect the safety and well-being of the patients, clients, and residents of those facilities and are fully supported by the PN Program's Advisory Committee.
+Contractual agreements with the clinical facilities that provide educational and training experiences for students attending the PN program require that students have a clean criminal background check and not be listed on the sex offender registry.
+These actions have been mandated in an effort to protect the safety and well-being of the clients and residents of those facilities and are fully supported by the PN Program's Advisory Committee.
 Students will be responsible for the cost of the background check.
 Results are valid for program duration.